How to Choose the Right Rug to Pair with Patterned Curtains: A Balanced Approach

 3. Mixing Patterns: A Creative and Dynamic Approach

 For those who enjoy a more eclectic look, mixing patterns can create a dynamic and visually exciting room.
+Many people have a pretty intense fear of mixing patterns, but following pattern combo-ing guidelines can make the process much more approachable and successful.
 The key to success is ensuring that the patterns complement each other by varying the scale or type of design.

-• Vary the Scale: If your curtains feature a large, bold pattern, choose a rug with a smaller, more subtle design.
+• Vary the Scale: If your curtains feature a large, bold pattern, such as a large scale pattern, choose a rug with a smaller, more subtle design.
 This creates a balance that allows both elements to shine without competing for attention.

 • Mix Different Patterns: You can also mix different types of patterns to create contrast.
 For example, pairing floral curtains with a geometric rug can work beautifully, as long as the colors are in harmony.
 Stripes, chevrons, or trellis designs often pair well with more organic, flowing patterns like florals.